asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 <img src="/img/debate.jpg" class="img-responsive" />

-When debates arise about different ways of approaching a problem, debating in code is encouraged.
-Try both approaches and let the mob decide which way is best.
+When debates arise about different ways of solving a problem, debating in code is encouraged.
+Try both approaches and let the mob guide the solution.
+It is easy to get lost debating abstract ideas.
+Implementing them often results in better solutions emerging from the collaboration of the mob.

 ## Shared Team Settings